Ancient Civilizations or River Valley Civilizations

 Main Features of the Harappan Cities

-Town Planning and Urban Design of the Indus Valley Civilization
+Town planning Harappan civilization and Urban Design of the Indus Valley Civilization

 The excavations carried out at various sites prove that around 4,500 years ago highly civilized people lived in this region and gave to the world its earliest cities, its first town planning, its first architecture in stone and clay and its first example of sanitary engineering and drainage system.